Tools of the Trade

 - Pinboard is where I keep bookmarks of resources, articles, and useful web tools, going back to 2004 (I imported them from Delicious at some point).

-- On the go and around the house, I use a 512MB 12.9" 2018 iPad Pro with an Apple Pencil and the handy Smart Keyboard Folio.
-It’s like my personal laptop for writing, drawing, and reading.
+- On the go and around the house, I alternate between a midnight blue M2 MacBook Air with 16GB of memory and a 512MB 12.9" 2018 iPad Pro with an Apple Pencil and the handy Smart Keyboard Folio.

-- Finally, I have a 256GB Space Grey iPhone Xs.
+- Finally, I have a 256GB Natural Titanium iPhone 15 Pro Max.